How To Remove Thatch From Your Lawn?

 One thing I forgot was to thatch it.
 It makes complete sense why this one process works miracles.

-Removing thatch allows to the grass to aerate, and all that watering and fertilizing, well, there’s no longer a thatch barrier stoping it from getting into the soil… the results are notable to say the least!
+Removing thatch allows the grass to aerate, and all that watering and fertilizing, well, there’s no longer a thatch barrier stopping it from getting into the soil… the results are notable to say the least!
+As an added bonus, a healthy lawn can even help repel mosquitoes, making your outdoor space more enjoyable!

 References